Havlíčkův Brod: Administrative division

+Jilemník and Zbožice form two exclaves of the municipal territory.

 Etymology

-The Czech word brod means "ford".
+The Czech word brod means 'ford'.
 The town was firstly named Brod and then Smilův Brod ("Smil's Ford") after its founder Smil of Lichtenburk.
-In the 14th century it was renamed Německý Brod ("German Ford") because of its predominantly German population.
+In the 14th century, it was renamed Německý Brod ("German Ford") because of its predominantly German population.
 Because of Anti-German sentiment after World War II, the town was renamed Havlíčkův Brod ("Havlíček's Ford") in honor of the writer Karel Havlíček Borovský, who was born nearby and grew up and studied in the town.
 It was the very first town out of many to be renamed in 1945.

 Geography

 Havlíčkův Brod is located roughly in the geographical centre of the country.
 It is located about 21 km north of Jihlava.
-It lies in the Upper Sázava Hills within the Bohemian-Moravian Highlands.
+It lies in the Upper Sázava Hills.
 The Sázava River flows through the town.
-Many smaller tributaries of Sázava flows through the municipal territory: Cihlářský Stream, Žabinec, Šlapanka with Stříbrný Stream, Úsobský Stream, Rozkošský Stream, and Břevnický Stream.
+Many smaller tributaries of the Sázava flows through the municipal territory: Cihlářský potok, Žabinec, Šlapanka with Stříbrný potok, Úsobský potok, Rozkošský potok, and Břevnický potok.

-There are sets of ponds fed by some of these watercourses.
-Several ponds on the Cihlářský Stream are located in the urban area.
-The largest pond of Cihlářský Stream is Cihlář Pond, which serves also recreational purposes and water sports.
-The largest water body in the municipal territory is the water reservoir Žabinec fed by the eponymous stream.
+There are systems of fishponds supplied by some of these watercourses.
+Several ponds on the Cihlářský potok are located in the urban area.
+The largest pond of Cihlářský potok is Cihlář Pond, which serves also recreational purposes and water sports.
+The largest water body in the municipal territory is the Žabinec water reservoir, supplied by the eponymous stream.

 History

 According to a legend recorded by chronicler Wenceslaus Hajek, Brod was founded in 793, however, this year is highly unlikely.
 The first written mention of a settlement called Brod is from 1234, but it is referred to as probable counterfeit.
 The first credible mention of Brod is from 1265.
 The town was founded by Smil of Lichtenburk probably in 1251 on a trade route.
 In 1308, it was first called Německý Brod.

 Brod was first an important mining town focused on silver mining, later it became a centre of crafts and agricultural production.
-During the Hussite Wars in 1422 as a result of Battle of Deutschbrod, Brod was conquered by Jan Žižka and completely destroyed.
+During the Hussite Wars in 1422 as a result of Battle of Německý Brod, Brod was conquered by Jan Žižka and completely destroyed.
 The town was resettled by predominantly Czech-speaking population.
 In 1436, it was bought by the Trčka of Lípa family.
 Brod was renewed and in the 16th and 17th centuries, it prospered.
 In 1637, it became a royal town.

 The prosperity ended with the Thirty Years' War.
 Brod was twice conquered and looted.
 In 1646, 1664 and 1680, the town was affected by plague epidemics.
 In 1662 and 1676, it was damaged by large fires.
 The most devastating flood hit the town in 1714.

 During the 19th century, economical and cultural development occurred.
 In 1850, Brod became a district town.
 Brod was industrialized in the second half of the 19th century with an emphasis on textile and food industry.
 The railway was built in 1870 and the station later became an important hub.

-Until 1918, the town was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the Deutschbrod – Německý Brod District, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918, the town was part of Austria-Hungary, head of the Deutschbrod – Německý Brod District, one of the 94 Bezirkshauptmannschaften in Bohemia.